Digital Speech and Debate e Championship

 Don't tell me that the tab room won't let me do that.
 I can always do that.

-K: I am sympathetic to K debate and its aims, and will frequently vote for it if it makes sense in the round, but Ks get no more gimme wins from me than any other argument.
+K: I am sympathetic to the aims of K debate, and will vote for it if it makes sense in the round, but Ks get no more gimme wins from me than any other argument.
 If it doesn't link or I don't get the impact or the alt sounds like we're supposed to stop all the world's troubles by singing campfire songs you'll probably lose.

 I take a dim view on the type of K or identity debates that demand disclosure of identity from anyone in the room.
 I'm part of the LGBTQ spectrum, and when I was competing, I could not disclose that without risk to myself.
 I therefore flinch reflexively if you seem to demand to know anyone's place on various identity spectrums as the price of winning a debate.
 A place in debate should not be at the cost of their privacy.

-That said, if you put your own identity in the round you therefore risk your identity being debated.
-Don't try to run a K and then call no tag-backs if someone tries to answer your stuff with your stuff.
+That said, if you put your own identity in the round you risk your identity being debated.
+Don't try to run a K and then call no tag-backs if someone actually engages and answers it.

 Policy: I have less background in your activity than I do in LD.
-So I know the general outlines fine, as the events have converged, but I'm definitely going to need you to slow down just a titch especially if you're running the type of policy args that haven't crossed as much into LD, like T debates or specific theory/condo stuff.
-I'm very much not a fan of the politics debate and will have a very low threshold on no-link args, since I tend to believe politics almost never links anyway.
+So I know the general outlines fine, as the events have converged, but I'm definitely going to need you to slow down just a titch especially if you're running topic specific T or policy specific theory/condo stuff.
+I'm not a fan of the politics debate and have a very low threshold on no-link args there, since I tend to believe politics almost never links anyway.

 Also see the K section under LD.